VGFan95/Super-Smash-Bros-Ultimate-2-Shine-On/README.md

 The Tag-Team buttons can be mapped:

-- Any button can now be mapped to Tag-In Partner 1.
-Acts as Directional-Input Up if Tag-Ins are not supported in the current mode.
-- Any button can now be mapped to Tag-In Partner 2.
-Acts as Directional-Input Down if Tag-Ins are not supported in the current mode.

-The Partner Assist buttons can be mapped:

-- Any button can now be mapped to Partner Assist 1.
-Does Nothing if Partner Assists are not supported in the current mode.
+- Any button can now be mapped to Assist 1 / Tag-In 1.
+Tapping the button calls the Assist.
+Holding the button Tags-In the standby character.
-- Any button can now be mapped to Partner Assist 2.
-Does Nothing if Partner Assists are not supported in the current mode.
+- Any button can now be mapped to Assist 2 / Tag-In 2.
+Tapping the button calls the Assist.
+Holding the button Tags-In the standby character.

 These actions can now be mapped to any button:

 - Sprint
 - Direction Lock
 - Final Smash Attack
-- Smash-Link (does nothing if Smash Meter is not enabled in the current mode)
+- Smash-Link
 - Nothing (Unassigned)

 ## Controls: Sprint Button